olssonks/baecon/docs/source/guides/contribution_guide.rst

     git clone https://github.com/olssonks/baecon.git baecon
     cd baecon

-This should look similar to this
+This should look similar to this (I chose to install it in *documents*):

 .. code-block:: bash